17 Dec Entrepreneurial role models in stories – the impact

-Evidence shows that parental self-employment has a positive influence on their offspring’s subsequent choice of self-employment as a career.
 But what about other forms of influence?
-Is there any evidence for the effect of story bound entrepreneurial role models?
+Is there any evidence for the effect of story bound role models?
+What about entrepreneurial role models?
 Well, as it happens, yes, there is!
+Let’s find out more.

 We found a paper entitled The impact of story bound entrepreneurial role models on self-efficacy and entrepreneurial intention by Eric Michael Laviolette, Miruna Radu Lefebvre and Olivier Brunel in the International Journal of Entrepreneurial Behaviour & Research (2012).
 Here’s a snippet of their findings: